COVID-19: Frequently Asked Questions

 Does the office staff get tested before coming in every day?

-Our staff is not subject to a COVID-19 test every day, but prior to starting work each day, their temperature is taken and they must complete a screening questionnaire.
+Our staff is not subject to a COVID-19 test every day.

 How are employees being screened for COVID-19?